hanspoo/zstarter/README.md

 Each organization is created in zitadel and in the app's database.

-Two circuits:

-- A public circuit where you can enter articles anonymously.
-- A circuit where you can log in and reach a data management dashboard.
+Working apps:

+- Public articles publishing
+- Log in with zitadel and get to the dashboard or articles.
+- Log out

 ## Required software